 Families who have concerns and are not part of the review have been advised to directly contact the trust on email@example.com.

-It is understood that the full and final report will be completed in 2021.
+It is understood that along with this first report, the maternity review will release their final report in 2021.

 Following the leaked interim report into maternity services at the Shrewsbury and Telford Hospital NHS Trust, our team has been inundated with calls from families whose child/children have tragically either died or suffered permanent brain damage or where there has been the devastating loss of a mother as a result of potential failings in care.